SecurityGuyJW/24-Jan-2018/README.md

 # Project Title

-Chat box project. ------ not complete
+Echo Server

-## Objective
+## Goal

-Get a server to chat with a client to allow simutanous transfer of data.
+To create an echo server capable of sending user text messege from client to server and back.

 ### Prerequisites

-Python 2.4 and above
+1. Python 2.0 +

+2. In the echoSever.py the IP address and Port must be changed to that of the running connection.

-### Usage
+### Installing

-1. run the client ant server scripts in a terminal.
-2. Type  messege into one of the sessions.
-3. The client side program needs to have the host IP address in order to work.
+1. Download the script.

+2. Give executable rights to script.

+3. Enter python echoServer.py to start the server.

+4. Enter python echoServerClient.py to start the client.

 ## Built With

    Pycharm

+## Dev Notes

+1.The script runs solely on the input of the client.

+2.If you want to terminate the connection you need to type xxx

 ## Authors

+**Juan Wagner**

 **Juan Wagner**